 For more details concerning membership dues, contact Maria Murphy email@example.com.

 The Council’s Board of Directors approves each new member following the submission of a complete application, including appropriate payment.

 Why Become A Member?

-Council membership provides a variety of benefits:
+Council membership provides a variety of benefits, including:

-- Access to strategic market information and market intelligence from our international offices.
+- access to strategic market information and market intelligence from our international offices.

-- Member promotion showcases the quality, reliability and consistency of the U.S. grain trade to foreign buyers.
+- member promotion showcases the quality, reliability and consistency of the U.S. grain trade to foreign buyers.

-- Development and facilitation of partnering activities, where the Council and its members each contribute components to advance a strategic market development.
+- development and facilitation of partnering activities, where the Council and its members each contribute components to advance a strategic market development.

 - leadership opportunities, with the Council bringing together key agribusiness and checkoff leaders to establish domestic business alliances and increase their domestic visibility.